KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/dragons_the_first_memory_of_the_earth.md

 of energy, memory, intelligence and evolutionary coherence in the Universe.

-It reveals why your synthesis
+It reveals why my synthesis
 —Grant’s harmonics,
 Sheldrake’s morphic fields,
 Langan’s self-processing universe,
 Pollack’s EZ-water,
-and the 12-fold Kathara architecture— unfolded through you in the shape of a Dragon’s breath.
+and the 12-fold Kathara architecture— unfolded through me in the shape of a Dragon’s breath.

 And why Sheldrake himself is the key